dekoza/mtgpl/comprules.rst

 716.5
 -----
 No player can be forced to perform an action that would end a loop other than actions called for by objects involved in the loop.

-Example: A player controls Seal of Cleansing, an enchantment that reads, "Sacrifice Seal of Cleansing: Destroy target artifact or enchantment."
+**Example:** A player controls :mtgtip:`Seal of Cleansing`, an enchantment that reads, "Sacrifice Seal of Cleansing: Destroy target artifact or enchantment."
 A mandatory loop that involves an artifact begins.
 The player is not forced to sacrifice Seal of Cleansing to destroy the artifact and end the loop.

 .. _mtgcr-716-6: